Zuwairanajma/To-do-list-for-Testing/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 To Do List<a name="about-project"></a>
+# 📖 To Do List Testing<a name="about-project"></a>

-This webpage shows a sneak peek into the project I have developed and deployed, showcasing my skills in HTML CSS, Javascript and webpack.
+This webpage shows a sneak peek into the project we have developed and deployed, showcasing our skills in HTML CSS, Javascript and webpack.

-**[To Do List]** is an HTML, CSS and Javascript project
+**[To Do List Testing]** is an HTML, CSS and Javascript project

 ## 🛠 Built With <a name="built-with"></a>